agrublev/reviewapp/README.md

 * Run the command `git clone https://github.com/thedejifab/reviewapp.git`.
 * Open project in Android Studio or VS code.
 * Navigate to project folder from the terminal and run `flutter packages get` command to download project dependencies.
-* Save and run the `flutter run` command in the project directory with a mobile device or emulator connected.
+* Save and run the `flutter run` command in the project directory with a mobile device or emulator connected.aaa